The First Taste Of Fall Underway For Millions | Weather.com

 The Weather Channel

-A refreshing blast of cooler air will sweep across the Plains, Midwest, and parts of the South this weekend into next week, giving millions a rare late-August taste of fall.
+A refreshing blast of cooler air is sweeping across the Plains, Midwest, and parts of the South this week, giving millions a rare late-August taste of fall.

 Jennifer Gray

-A refreshing shot of cooler air is set to dive into the U.S. later this weekend and into next week, delivering some of the coolest temperatures of the season for millions across the country.
+A refreshing shot of cooler air is diving into the U.S. this week, delivering some of the coolest temperatures of the season for millions.

 Who’s ready for hoodies and pumpkin everything?
-Folks in the Midwest, Plains, and even parts of the South will get their first taste of crisp, fall-like air in the coming days.
+Folks in the Midwest, Plains, and even parts of the South are getting their first taste of crisp, fall-like air.

 Weather in your inbox